Burgestrand/hue-api/README.md

 ### JSON Responses

-We specify the JSON responses in ruby so that we don't have to write them by hand all over the docs.
-You can specify it as a ruby object, or within a block.
+You can specify JSON by invoking the JSON helper with a ruby structure, which in turn is converted to JSON and printed.

 ```erb
 <%= json [{ success: true }] %>
 ```

+You can also give JSON a block which contains JSON, and the helper will format it correctly.

 ```erb
 <% json do %>